awesomeajw/US-accidents-2016-2023/README.md

 1) Number of traffic accidents have doubled from 2017
 2) Number of accidents have been Increasing yearly, with the Fall and Winter sesson contributing to more accidents.
 3) Weekdays have more traffic accidents than the weekends.
-4) Timings with the most traffic accidents are when people are going to work or coming back from work
+4) Timings with the most traffic accidents are when people are going to work or coming back from work.
-5) Visbility plays a big part in preventing accidents
+5) Visbility plays a big part in preventing accidents.
 6) Driver's behavior on the road also affect the number of accidents occuring.
-Weathers that induce high humidity will probably affect the behavior negatively
+Weathers that induce high humidity will probably affect the behavior negatively.

 # Challenges Faced: